 Incident Review #1

-A 13-year-old Boy Scout was playing in and out of a gaga ball pit with his Scouting friends.
-While playing, one boy hit his head on the ground after being pushed by another boy.
-He received a concussion.
+A 13-year-old Scout was playing in and out of a gaga ball pit with her Scouting friends.
+While playing, one girl hit her head on the ground after being pushed by another girl.
+She received a concussion.

 - Practice good sportsmanship.
 Teaching sportsmanship is a part of good coaching and supervision.
 It minimizes unnecessary aggression on the field.